MichaelCade/90DaysOfDevOps/Days/day19.md

 Pretty basic stuff but you can start to see hopefully how this could be used to call on other tools as part of ways to make your life easier and automate things.

 ### Variables, Conditionals
+A lot of this section is really a repeat to what we covered when we were learning Golang but I think its worth us diving in here again.

 - ### Variables